intershop/intershop-pwa/docs/code-documentation.md

 # Code Documentation

 For our Intershop Progressive Web App, Compodoc is used as documentation package.
 For further information refer to [Compodoc](https://compodoc.app).

 For documentation, the _tsconfig.app.json_ file is used as configuration file.
-The output folder for the documentation is set to _<project-home>\\docs\\compodoc_.
+The output folder for the documentation is set to _<project-home>/docs/compodoc_.

 We use an own styling theme based on the theme '_readthedocs_' provided by Compodoc.
-The _style.css_ file of the theme can be found in _<project-home>\\docs\\theme_.
+The _style.css_ file of the theme can be found in _<project-home>/docs/theme_.

 Examples for the comment styling pattern can be found here: [TypeDoc - DocComments](http://typedoc.org/guides/doccomments/).